bridgecrew-perf6/DEPLOYMENT_CONTAINER/README.md

 ```shell
 docker-compose up
 ```
-- The serives named modelservice (tensorflow serving) and flaskapi will start running.
+- The services named modelservice (tensorflow serving) and flaskapi will start running.
 - You can test the service through Command line or postman.
 ## API Hit With Comandline
 ```shell